lunchbag/hugo-blog/content/posts/failure-and-solopreneurship.md

 Life is long and difficult and nothing is guaranteed.
 There's no prize at the end of it; in fact, "the end" could happen at any time.
 As an adult, you pretty much have to figure out the rules and what your own purpose is.

 You have two choices: run on autopilot and let life happen to you.
-Or, take the amazing opportunity that can only happen at this point in time of our entire universe's history.
+Or, take the amazing and unique opportunity that can only happen at this point in time of our entire universe's history.
 Find your meaning and do something that you can be proud of and make every day worth living.

-What is happening right now, at this very moment, is the only guarantee we have in life.
+Because, what is happening right now, at this very moment, is the only guarantee we have in life.

 If you made it this far, thank you for your readership and continued support and for allowing me to be open and vulnerable.